-A big issue in economics is the trade off between efficiency and equity.
+A big issue in economics is the tradeoff between efficiency and equity.

 - Equity is concerned with how resources are distributed throughout society.

+Pareto efficiency is concerned with creating a situation where we cannot make one party better off without making another party worse off.
 For example, a country may devote 60% of GDP to the manufacture of armaments.
 In doing this, they may achieve technical and productive efficiency and produce on their production possibility frontier.
-Therefore from this perspective they are efficient.
+Therefore from this perspective, they are efficient.
 But, such an economy may have a great deal of inequality, with large portions of the population struggling to have enough to eat.

-Bank Bailouts and Equity.
+Bank bailouts and equity

 From one perspective we may say bailing out banks is an economic necessity as it prevents a collapse in confidence in the banking system.
 By bailing out banks, we enable a more productively efficient economy.

 This is a pareto improvement in economic welfare but also an increase in inequality.

-The final point is that there doesn’t have to be a trade off between equality and efficiency.
-An improvement in efficiency, should generally make the economy better off.
+The final point is that there doesn’t have to be a trade-off between equality and efficiency.
+An improvement in efficiency should generally make the economy better off.
 There is no reason why improved efficiency has to lead to inequality.
 It is compatible to improve both efficiency and equity within society.